pupilfirst/wd101-scripts/numbers-booleans-objects/accessing-data-in-js-objects/README.md

   myCar.year // Returns: 2020
 ```

-When we try to access a property on object which is not defined yet, it returns `undefined`.
+When we try to access a property of an object which is not defined yet, it returns `undefined`.
 For example:

 ```js
 myCar.color; // undefined
 ```

 #### Bracket notation
-In Javascript, Objects are sometimes called associative arrays, since each property is associated with a string value that can be used to access it.
+In JavaScript, objects are sometimes called associative arrays, since each property is associated with a string value that can be used to access it.
 So, for example, you could access the properties of the **myCar** object like:

 ```js
   myCar['make'] // Returns: Ford
   myCar['year'] // Returns: 2020
 ```

-In Javascript objects, property name can be any string, or anything that can be converted into a string.
+In JavaScript objects, property name can be any string, or anything that can be converted into a string.
 Means, if a property name has a space or a hyphen, or if it starts with a number, that can only be accessed using the **bracket notation**.

 ```js
   // Adding such properties which are not a valid JS identifier